rud0812/rud0812.github.io/_posts/2021-03-19-linear-reg.md

-After getting the optimal theta with feature normalization, we can make predictions for our $h(ø)$
+After getting the optimal theta with feature normalization, we can make predictions for our $$h(ø)$$

 We start first by setting the prediciton variables as X_predict and normalizing those variables using our function featureNormalize